History of economic thought: Ye Shi

+He criticized the policies of the Song dynasty in terms of fiscal policy and direct government control of industries.
+During the reign of Emperor Ningzong, Ye was labeled as a "heretic" scholar and, following the Southern Song dynasty's defeat in the northern expedition against the Jurchen Jin in 1207, was under suspicion as a collaborator of Counselor-in-Chief Han Tuozhou.

 Thomas Aquinas

 Thomas Aquinas (1225–1274) taught that high prices in response to high demand is theft.

 Thomas Aquinas (1225–74) was an Italian theologian and economic writer.
 He taught in both Cologne and Paris, and was part of a group of Catholic scholars known as the Schoolmen, who moved their enquiries beyond theology to philosophical and scientific debates.
 In the treatise Summa Theologica Aquinas dealt with the concept of a just price, which he considered necessary for the reproduction of the social order.
 Similar in many ways to the modern concept of long-run equilibrium, a just price was just sufficient to cover the costs of production, including the maintenance of a worker and his family.
 Aquinas argued it was immoral for sellers to raise their prices simply because buyers had a pressing need for a product.

 Aquinas discusses a number of topics in the format of questions and replies, substantial tracts dealing with Aristotle's theory.
 Questions 77 and 78 concern economic issues, primarily what a just price might be, and the fairness of a seller dispensing faulty goods.
 Aquinas argued against any form of cheating and recommended always paying compensation in lieu of service obtained as it utilized resources.
 Whilst human laws might not impose sanctions for unfair dealing, divine law did, in his opinion.